KIPAC/BootCamp/docs/windows10_setup.md

 You can choose from a number of Linux systems, though Ubuntu is recommended, unless you have previous experience with a specific Linux system.

+Following these instructions will set-up a Linux system within your Windows laptop.
+A few notes regarding this:
+* Your Linux home directory will be: `/home/<your_linux_username>`.
+* Since you have a Linux system, installation of new programs should be done following Linux installation instructions and using the Linux terminal tools such as `apt-get`; these will usually be installed in `/usr/bin/`.
+* Your Windows files will be located at: `/mnt/c/Users/<your_windows_username>`.
+Here you can find your usual "Documents", "Pictures", "Downloads", etc. folders you should be familiar with.

 ### X Windows system (VcXsrv Windows X Server)